Transparent Financial Planning Near Woodbury, MN

 What does fee-only mean, and how is it different from fee-based?

-A fee-only advisor is compensated solely by fees paid directly by clients — no commissions, no referral payments, and no revenue from product sales.
-A fee-based advisor charges client fees but may also earn commissions on certain products, which can create conflicts of interest.
+A fee-only advisor is compensated solely by fees paid directly by clients — no commissions, no referral payments, and no revenue from product sales of any kind.
+A fee-based advisor charges client fees but may also earn commissions on certain products.
 Fee-only is the more restrictive designation and is associated with organizations such as NAPFA.
-New Horizons operates on a subscription-based and flat-fee planning model.
-Clients pay a transparent planning fee — not commissions tied to product sales.
-Asset management is available as an optional, separately priced service for clients who want their portfolios directly managed.
-Clients who prefer to manage their own brokerage accounts are welcome and receive investment guidance as part of their planning relationship.
+New Horizons operates on a subscription-based and flat-fee planning model with full disclosure of any product compensation that arises from planning-identified needs.
 Always review a firm's Form ADV to fully understand how any advisor is compensated.

 Are fee-only financial advisors worth it for executives nearing retirement?

 For executives navigating complex decisions around retirement timing, tax strategy, equity compensation, and income transition, a transparent, planning-focused advisor can provide value that exceeds the cost of the engagement.
-That said, value depends heavily on the quality of the advice, the depth of the planning process, and whether the advisor specializes in situations like yours.
-A comprehensive, strategy-first planning engagement is designed to identify tax-efficient strategies, coordination opportunities, and risk gaps that may not surface without an integrated view of your financial picture.
-Individual results vary based on circumstances.
+Whether that value materializes depends heavily on the quality of the advice, the depth of the planning process, and whether the advisor specializes in situations like yours.
+Individual results vary based on circumstances, and no planning engagement can guarantee specific financial outcomes.

 Is a fiduciary advisor the same as a fee-only advisor?

 No. These terms describe different attributes.
 Fiduciary refers to the legal standard of care: a fiduciary is legally obligated to act in the client's best interest.
 Fee-only refers strictly to the compensation model: no commissions or product payments of any kind.
 Many fee-only advisors are fiduciaries, but the designations are independent of each other.
-An advisor can be a fiduciary while also operating on a fee-based or subscription model.
+An advisor can be a fiduciary while also operating on a subscription or fee-based model.
 The key question is whether the advisor discloses all compensation clearly and acts in your interest at all times.
-See our full explanation: What is a Fiduciary Financial Advisor?
+See: What Is a Fiduciary Financial Advisor?

 Does New Horizons BFS serve clients in Woodbury, MN?